You will learn

-This article will walk you through integrating Stripe with Klaviyo.
-After enabling Klaviyo's Stripe integration, you'll be able to personalize and target emails based on invoice and payment data from your customers.
+Learn how to integrate Stripe with Klaviyo in order to personalize and target emails based on invoice and payment data from your customers.

 You'll set up the Stripe integration in two steps.
 First, you'll connect Stripe by enabling the integration in Klaviyo.
 Then you set up webhooks in Stripe which will enable a real-time sync of specific Stripe data into Klaviyo.